 3. The Nissen and crural repair operation tends to fail over time

 Acid reflux has been known to start up again after sleeve gastrectomy in patients with normal and competent gastro-oesophageal junctions.
-The failure rate of the operation to repair the gastro-oesophageal junction following sleeve gastrectomy reached 70% in 10 years according to some studies.
+The failure rate of the operation to repair the gastro-oesophageal junction following sleeve gastrectomy reached 70 per cent in 10 years according to some studies.
 Therefore, we cannot justify offering a refluxogenic operation (sleeve) to a patient with an existing gastro-oesophageal reflux disease even if we offer them the Nissen and the crural repair because of the high failure rate associated with that repair in those patients.

 4. Data to the contrary can be misleading

 Some studies have shown good results in patients with gastro-oesophageal reflux who are offered a sleeve gastrectomy and repair of the gastro-oesophageal junction.
 However, one of the misinterpreted pieces of data from such publications is that this data only covers the first few years after the operation.
 It does not follow the patients up to 10 years later, when failure often happens.

 It is very important that the patient understand this point so the right choice of the operation is made, avoiding any unnecessary complications.

 If you require bariatric surgery for GORD, visit Mr Alhamdani's Top Doctors profile to arrange an appointment.